Lorri Keeney is the owner and President of InspectHomes4U and Professional Learning Institute4U, LLC (PLI) headquartered in Louisville, KY.

 Mr. Keeney should not be identified as an expert witness until retained and his calendar is reserved.

 Jerry Phillips.
 Jerry is a Kentucky Licensed home inspector, HI-216618.
-Mr. Phillips is a graduate of the Professional Learning Institute, the region’s leading home inspector training.
+Mr. Phillips is a graduate of the Professional Learning Institute, the region’s leading home inspector training provider, often called “the Harvard of Home Inspecting.” the region’s leading home inspector training.
 He is a licensed radon measurement specialist with the National Radon Safety Board, (NRSB # 16SS039).